prasannasPitch/Projects_Self_Driving_Car/Advanced_Lane_Detection/README.md

 * This algorithm heavily depends on the image processing methods (thresholding) for lane identification.
 Values are tuned for the test image and videos.
 In the challenge video, there are certain conditions which this thresholding does not hold good.
 So a globalised parameters could be estimated and used in code.

 * In the challenge video, the lane curvature is very steep and the prespective transform finds it difficult to output a plaussible value.
 This can be handled by interpolating the curve for certain length.
 Based on that, further values could be predicted for the regions which the lane lines are vague.

+#### Update :

+* By further tuning the threshold and taking into consideration of intercept values, the challenge video is almost solved.
+Files can be seen in the "Challenge folder".

  ### Output